Coat Color:BlackBlack And TanBlack And SilverRedBelge

 Curious and confident little dogs, Affenpinschers are best for pet parents who can offer consistent training, positive reinforcement and guidance.
 These clever, small dogs thrive on attention in homes big or small and do best when their pet parent is around for most of the day.

 Has your curious personality ever led people to think you’re nosy?
 Affenpinschers know how you feel.
 The Affenpinscher is an incredibly curious and clever breed.
 Pair that with their playfulness and you’ve got a seriously entertaining dog on your hands.
 From walking on their back legs to dexterously grappling with toys and balls, your Affenpinscher’s antics will bring energy and joy to your home.

-But Affenpinschers also have something of a Napoleon complex—a classic “big dog in a small body.”
+But Affenpinschers also have something of a Napoleon complex: a classic “big dog in a small body.”
 While they’re fearless and deeply loyal, pet parents would be wise to think carefully before pairing an Affenpinscher with little kids.
 The dog’s quick, explosive movements might scare little ones, and toddlers’ rough play might irritate or frighten the dog, triggering a barking spree.
 So, it’s important to not only supervise play with children but also socialize and train dogs and teach children how to properly interact with dogs.

 Less bouncy than Pomeranians but more energetic than lap dogs, Affenpinschers could be trained to excel as a therapy dog, an office dog or a loyal sidekick for teens and adults.